AndrewJBateman/node-orm-postgres/README.md

 # :zap: Node ORM Postgres

-* Node.js used with TypeORM (an ORM - Object Relational Mapping) and Typescript to create a data Entity model and perform CRUD operations on the data in a PostgreSQL database
+* Node.js backend using TypeORM (an ORM - Object Relational Mapping) and Typescript to create a data Entity model and perform CRUD operations on the data in a PostgreSQL database
+* Angular frontend with Tailwind styling to display Field and Project data from backend
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/node-orm-postgres?style=plastic)